Stuartpkd/Goblin-Crypt/README.md

 Bug 2.

-One thing I noticed is that if you try scroll while the terminal is using delayed printing.
-It will break the printing and just block out the text one sentance at a time.
+One thing I noticed is that if you try to scroll while the terminal is using delayed printing it will break the printing and just block out the text one sentance at a time.
 So be sure to wait until everything is printed until you try to scroll.

 ## Deployment